openshift/microshift/docs/rhel4edge_iso.md

 > **NOTE** <br>
 > Embedding container images in the generated ISO requires the functionality from the latest version of the `rpm-ostree` package.
-> This functionality will be available in the future releases of the RHEL 8 operating system.
+> This functionality will be available in the future releases of the RHEL 8 and 9 operating systems.

 To install the necessary functionality, run the following command to upgrade your system with the up-to-date `rpm-ostree` software from the `copr` repository.
 ```bash